Realism in Expression

 Now I'm not trying to knock the folks that count bolts or rivets like grandma counting out pills every Sunday.
 If that is your enjoyment, go for it.
 Just remember that even the same exact tanks might have differences.
 And bolts fall out.

 Does this mean we shouldn't try to achieve realism?
 Absolutely not.
 It's good to have a driving force behind our creativity.
 The point is to remember that our idea of real is just that, an idea.
 And not all ideas are the same.

 Duende - the mysterious power of art to deeply move a person

-Each model I build is a chance to try something new, a journey of sorts to create something wholly unique and wholly mine.
-While this may sound poetic, it's actually quite accurate.
-As an artist, I like to think of a model as a canvas, not just something to paint, but something to build as well.
-Even with a straight, out of the box build, we add our own touches in one way or another.
+Each model I build is a chance to try something new: a new canvas, a new paint job, a new weathering system, a new cut from an Xacto knife.
+But more than that, it's a chance to make it my own (the model, not the cut).
+Even with a straight out of the box build, we add our own touches in one way or another.
 Have you ever seen a model and immediately knew who the modeler was?
-We recognize patterns and aspects common to specific artists.

 When I start a model, I like to ask myself the following:

 - How can I do this differently from my last build?